aimms/how-to/Articles/655/655-ev-location.rst

 velocities and positions based on their own experiences and those of their neighbors within the swarm.
 The update procedures are handled in ``updateVariations``.

 *Velocity Update*
 The velocity update guides particles towards the promising areas in the search space.
-The respecitve :math:`x,y` velocity of each particle is updated using the following formula:
+The respective :math:`x,y` velocity of each particle is updated using the following formula:

 :math:`V_{i,s}^{new} = \omega \cdot V_{i,s}^{old} + \c_{1} \cdot (B_{i,s} - P_{i,s}^{old}) + \c_{2} \cdot (G_{s} - P_{i,s}^{old})`